TrecApps/Trec-Apps-Services/README.md

 #### Other Services Being considered

-* Picture Service - Service Managing all images in Trec-Apps, allowing for access control anc content advisory
+* Picture Service - Service Managing all images in Trec-Apps, allowing for access control and content advisory
 * Linking Service - Enables links in entries to websites deemed safe by Trec-Apps
 * More to Come